bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/01-Stu_Create-Repository/README.md

 # Create a Repository and Protect Master Branch

-In this activity we will create a Github repository, add group members as collaborators, and protect our repo's master branch.
+In this activity, you will create a Github repository, add group members as collaborators, and protect your repository's master branch.

 ## Instructions

 * One group member should create a new Github repository.
-Don't worry about the project name now, this can be changed later.
+Don't worry about the project name now; this can be changed later.

-* From the repo's main page, click the "Settings" tab.
+* From the repository's main page, click the "Settings" tab.

-* Once in the repo's settings, select the "Collaborators" menu item on the left.
+* Once in the repository's settings, select the "Collaborators" menu item on the left.

 * From the "Collaborators" page invite your group members to be project collaborators by entering their Github usernames one at a time.